designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 ?>
 ```

-## Create new object
+## Create an object

-Return of a function could be a custom object of a class name defined with the extra property :
+The return of a function could be a custom object of a class name defined with the extra property :

 ```javascript
         {